 Knit vs. Crochet: Differences and Pros & Cons

-Thinking of learning to crochet or knit?
+Learning to crochet or knit?
 Or just trying to understand the difference?

 Both yarn crafts are very similar.
 But there are some big differences.
 Learn about the differences between knitting and crochet, and explore the pros and cons of each method.